ColoradoCoffeeClub/overview/README.md

-# Products API for Overview module
+# CCC API - Product Overview Section

+Designed and built the back-end API for this microservice, part of a e-commerce retail store selling clothing, shoes, and accessories.

+## API Routes and Respective Information
 ### List Products

 `GET /products/list`